MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -DistributionPriority

-Specifies the order in which packages are sent to other sites.
+Specify the order in which the site sends the content to other sites and the distribution points in this site.
-Valid values are:

-- High
-- Medium
-- Low

-High priority packages are sent before packages with medium or low priority.
-Packages with equal priority are sent in the order in which they are created.
+The site sends high priority content before content with medium or low priority.
+Content with equal priority are sent in the order in which they're created.

 ```yaml
 Type: DistributionPriorityType